-- Member center guidelines for educating and evaluating donors to qualify to be bridge donor candidates should include:
+- Member center guidelines for educating and evaluating donors to qualify a bridge

 - Discussions regarding the possibility of being a bridge donor should begin at initial donor evaluation and continue throughout the process.

-- If there is any hesitation with the potential bridging donor, the center should decline offers to bridge the donor and identify the donor accordingly in the NKR donor profile.
+- If there is any hesitation with the potential bridge donor, the center should decline offers to bridge the donor and identify the donor accordingly in the NKR donor profile.

 - When asking a donor to bridge, an in-person discussion should occur and include the donor's support person.

 - Member centers must maintain frequent contact with bridge donors.

 - Member centers should advise bridge donor candidates to discuss their commitment to paired exchange with their employer early in the process and again when they become a bridge donor.